What Is Vertex AI? Definition, Uses, and More [2026]

 Key Security Capabilities

-Auditability Track model versions, training data, and performance metrics to ensure transparency, compliance, and reproducibility.
+Track model versions, training data, and performance metrics to support transparency, compliance, and reproducibility.

-VPC Controls Enforce service perimeters and private network configurations to prevent data exfiltration and maintain secure communication between resources.
+Enforce VPC Service Controls service perimeters and private network configurations to prevent data exfiltration and maintain secure communication between resources.

 With these capabilities, Vertex AI helps enterprises maintain security, compliance, and trust throughout every stage of the AI lifecycle—from data ingestion to model deployment.

-These features ensure your AI applications are both powerful and trustworthy by design.
+These features help ensure your AI applications are both powerful and trustworthy by design.

 What is Vertex AI Used For?